leftfield-geospatial/homonim/docs/usage.rst

     Homogenisation method:

     * ``gain``: A gain-only model, suitable for haze-free and zero offset images (i.e. images where a surface reflectance of zero, corresponds to a pixel value of ~zero).
     * ``gain-blk-offset``: A gain-only model applied to offset normalised image blocks.
-The image block size is determined by max-block-mem_.  ``gain-blk-offset`` can be thought of as a fine-scale gain and coarse-scale offset model.
+The image block size is determined by max-block-mem_.
 It is the default method and is suitable for most image combinations.
     * ``gain-offset``: A gain and offset model.
 The most accurate method, but sensitive to differences between *source* and *reference*, such as shadowing and land cover changes.
-Suitable for well-matched *source*/*reference* combinations.
+Suitable for well-matched *source* / *reference* combinations.
 (See also the associated r2-inpaint-thresh_ option.)

 .. _kernel-shape: